djmaity/allostery/README.md

 This repository contains the pipeline to create dataset of proteins with known allosteric and active sites

 The code is in the notebooks directry and contains 4 Jupyter Python Notebooks.
 The Python packages used in the notebooks must be installed to succesfully run the notebooks.
 It is hihgly recommended to create a virtual environment with Anaconda or Miniconda.
-If not already intalled, install Anaconda/Miniconda following the instllation instructions at [].
+If not already intalled, install Anaconda or Miniconda following the instructions at https://docs.anaconda.com/anaconda/install/ and https://docs.anaconda.com/miniconda/miniconda-install/, respectively.
+Create the virtual environment with:

+conda create -n allostery
+conda activate allostery
+conda install jupyterlab numpy pandas tqdm xmltodict pip install SPARQLWrapper

 The nootbooks require an internet connection to automatically obtain the required data in many of its cells.
 The output is written to the output directory of the repository.
 The input and output locations can be customized in the notebooks.
 Please refer to the text cells in each notebook for further instructions.